Sequoia-Fabrica/sequoia_fabrica_blog/README.md

 └── utils/                     # Build and utility scripts
 ```

-**Note**: The `.pages.yml` file contains the complete Pages CMS configuration for your Hugo site, including content types, media management, and field definitions.
+**Note**: The `.pages.yml` file contains the complete Pages CMS configuration for the Hugo site, including content types, media management, and field definitions.
 The configuration can be customized further if needed and supports adding new content types and fields.

 ## Local Development